DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Amazon ECS eliminates the need for you to install, operate, and scale your own cluster management infrastructure.
 With simple API calls, you can launch and stop container-enabled applications, query the complete state of your cluster, and access many familiar features like security groups, Elastic Load Balancing, EBS volumes and IAM roles.
 - You can use Amazon ECS to schedule the placement of containers across your cluster based on your resource needs and availability requirements.
 You can also integrate your own scheduler or third-party schedulers to meet business or application specific requirements.
 - You can choose to run your ECS clusters using AWS Fargate, which is serverless compute for containers.
 Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.
+- For long-running container jobs, it can be more expensive than ECS on EC2.

 ### 5.1.17.
 What is Amazon Elastic Kubernetes Service?
 - Amazon Elastic Kubernetes Service (Amazon EKS) is a fully managed Kubernetes service.
 EKS runs upstream Kubernetes and is certified Kubernetes conformant so you can leverage all benefits of open source tooling from the community.
 You can also easily migrate any standard Kubernetes application to EKS without needing to refactor your code.